bigsky77/dreary-dwarf/src/content/post/ldt.md

 The Low-Degree Test (LDT) is a cornerstone in theoretical computer science, particularly in the realms of cryptography and property testing.
 It allows us to verify whether a function behaves like a low-degree polynomial without fully examining it, offering a powerful tool for simplifying and understanding complex mathematical structures.
 LDTs are foundational in many zero-knowledge protocols, where they ensure that computations can be efficiently verified with minimal information leakage.

+In this post, we will first build low-degree tests that *don't work* and then build a test that does work.
+Once we establish the basic intuition, we will conclude by walking through the original proof.

 This post draws from the Alessandro Chiesa's lecture slides[^1], Oded Goldreich's lecture notes[^2], and the *"Robust characterization of polynomials with applications to program testing"*[^3] paper where these techniques were first discussed.

 ## Preliminaries